 - Travelers maintains safeguards designed to help prevent unauthorized use, access and disclosure of personal information.
 For example, we limit access to personal information and require those who have access to use it only for legitimate business purposes.

-As technology becomes more complex and sophisticated, organizations need to prepare with both cyber insurance and an effective cybersecurity plan to manage and mitigate cyber risk.
-Travelers understands the complexity of cyber threats and has solutions to insure and protect our business customers’ assets.
-In addition, the Travelers Institute®, our public policy division, helps further education on cybersecurity through programming across the United States and Canada.
+Now more than ever, businesses and organizations of all sizes need to prepare with both cyber insurance and an effective cybersecurity plan to manage and mitigate cyber risk.
+Travelers understands the complexity of cyber threats and continues to proactively address cyber concerns.
+We provide policyholders with cyber protection – before, during and after a cyber breach or incident.

-The cost of dealing with a data breach goes beyond repairing databases, strengthening security procedures or replacing lost laptops.
-Companies may face liability if their customers’ personally identifiable information (PII) or protected health information (PHI) are exposed in a data breach.
-Regulations requiring notifying affected customers also drive costs for companies that experienced a data breach compromising personal or confidential data.
+The cost of dealing with a cyber event goes beyond repairing databases, strengthening security procedures or replacing lost laptops.
+Companies may face liability if their customers’ personally identifiable information or protected health information are compromised.
+Regulations requiring notification of affected customers also drive costs for companies that have experienced a data breach compromising personal or confidential data.
+There is also a cost involved with the efforts needed to defend the company’s reputation, as well as with the retention of skilled computer forensics teams to determine the extent of the breach.
 We have a number of different coverages available and work with our customers and our agent and broker partners to tailor the coverages to the specific risks our customers face.

 Our cyber offerings go beyond just insurance coverage.
 By partnering with leading global providers, Travelers is able to offer both agents and policyholders educational tools, risk management resources and pre- and post-breach services.
-These tools help our agents and policyholders become more knowledgeable and informed about cyber threats, and how to prepare for and overcome them.
+Our cyber risk professionals can help identify the best cyber liability insurance solution to provide business customers with access to endpoint detection and response monitoring services, pre-breach services from SymantecTM and a robust collection of specialized risk management resources.
+These tools help our agents and policyholders become more knowledgeable and informed about cyber threats and how to prepare for and respond to them.